Depsang Bulge

-of mountain terrain in the disputed Aksai Chin region, which was conceded to India by China in 1960 but remains under Chinese occupation since the 1962 Sino-Indian War.
+of mountain terrain in the disputed Aksai Chin region, which was conceded to India by China in 1960, but has remained under Chinese occupation since the 1962 Sino-Indian War.

-The area is immediately to the south of Depsang Plains and encloses the basin of the Burtsa Nala (or Tiannan River, 天南河), a stream originating in the Aksai Chin region and flowing west to merge with the Depsang Nala near the village of Burtsa in Ladakh, eventually draining into the Shyok River.
+The area is immediately to the south of the Depsang Plains and encloses the basin of the Burtsa Nala (or Tiannan River, 天南河), a stream originating in the Aksai Chin region and flowing west to merge with the Depsang Nala near the village of Burtsa in Ladakh, eventually draining into the Shyok River.
 The area is perceived to be of strategic importance to both the countries, sandwiched by strategic roads linking border outposts.

-Since 2013, China has made attempts to push the Line of Actual Control further west into the Indian territory, threatening India's strategic road.
+Since 2013, China has made attempts to push the Line of Actual Control further west into Indian territory, threatening India's strategic road.

 Geography

-The Depsang Bulge is immediately to the south of Depsang Plains.
-The "bulge", in theoretical Indian territory (had China's 1960 claim line been implemented), encloses the basin of the Burtsa Nala ("Tiannan River" to the Chinese), one of five rivers that drains into the Shyok River after rising in Aksai Chin.
+The Depsang Bulge is immediately to the south of the Depsang Plains.
+The "bulge", in theoretical Indian territory (had China's 1960 claim line been implemented), encloses the basin of the Burtsa Nala ("Tiannan River" to the Chinese), one of five rivers that drain into the Shyok River after rising in Aksai Chin.
 Near the campsite of Burtsa, a halting place on the traditional caravan route, the Depsang Nala flowing from the north joins the Burtsa Nala.
 The combined river flows west to join the Murgo Nala near Murgo and eventually drains into the Shyok River.

 All the streams bring snow-melt water, reaching the highest volume in the afternoons, and diminishing to practically nothing at other times.

 The Depsang Bulge contains the basin of the upper course of the Burtsa Nala, to the east of Burtsa and the traditional travel route.
 Based on various Indian news reports, it would appear that the Depsang Bulge area is over 19 km long east to west and about 5 km wide, giving an area of roughly 900 km2.

 Burtsa is at an elevation of 4800 metres, the source of Burtsa Nala at 5300 metres, and the surrounding hills rise up to 5500–5600 metres.
 Just beyond the hills to the south is another nala called the Jeong Nala ("Jiwan Nala" to the Indian military, "Nacho Chu" or "Nao Chu" on older maps), which does not have a "bulge" (Map 2).

 Numerous tributary streams from the surrounding hills drain into the Burtsa Nala within the Depsang Bulge.
 Of particular note are two streams, both joining the main nala near a location called "Y-junction".
-The northern stream, Raki Nala, flows down from the Depsang Plains and hence connects the Depsang Bulge to the Depsang Plains.
+The northern stream, Raki Nala, flows down from the Depsang Plains and hence, connects the Depsang Bulge to the Depsang Plains.
 The southern stream connects it to the Jeong Nala valley.
-The Indian troops have traditionally used these two valleys to patrol the periphery of the Depsang Bulge.
+Indian troops have traditionally used these two valleys to patrol the periphery of the Depsang Bulge.